 Tracking Marketing Data

-We identified measurement as one of three core elements to marketing.
-But before anything can be measured, it must be tracked.
+We identified measurement as one of the three core elements of marketing.
+But before you can measure, you must track data.
 There must be a large enough sample of data to make a measurement worthwhile.
-There’s several tools that exist that can help plumbers track their marketing data in 2019.

 Plumbing Marketing Services